mahmoudhossamws/Mahmoud-Chess-engine/README.md

 ## 🤖 Performance results

-Despite being a purely supervised neural network with no search or handcrafted evaluation logic, **Mahmoud Chess Engine v1.0 plays smart chess**.
-The engine reliably avoids simple blunders, develops pieces logically, and demonstrates a strong grasp of material balance and king safety.
-Thanks to its pattern recognition capabilities, it often finds natural, human-like moves and can convert advantages against casual and intermediate players.
-While it may not match the tactical depth of search-based engines, its play is sensible, purposeful, and surprisingly effective for its architecture
+Mahmoud Chess Engine v1.0 demonstrates **intermediate performance** for a neural network chess engine that relies purely on supervised learning, with no search or handcrafted evaluation logic.
+The engine generally avoids basic blunders, develops pieces sensibly, and maintains a reasonable grasp of material balance and king safety.
+Its pattern recognition allows it to play at a level suitable for casual and intermediate players, but it does not reach the tactical sharpness or strategic depth of advanced search-based engines.
+In summary, while not especially smart or practical in all situations, the engine provides a solid, intermediate-level chess experience for most users.

 ## 🔭 Future Plans